Are you still holding onto your childhood savings account? If so, you may want to consider an upgrade.

 If you’re opening a joint account for any reason (e.g. you’re getting married), consider if your existing bank will serve your purposes as a couple.

 Shared spending habits often differ between individuals and couples.
 For example, say you don’t like to use credit cards, but your spouse uses them as a mode of payment.
-You may want to open a joint account that also rewards you for credit card spend, if your current bank doesn’t.
+You may want to open a joint account that also rewards you for credit card spend (like the UOB One, OCBC 360, and DBS Multiplier) if your current bank account doesn’t.

 6. You’ve just moved to Singapore, or are moving out of Singapore

-While banking is global these days, it’s still preferable to have a local bank.
+While banking is global these days, it’s still preferable to have an account with a local bank.
 It’s always best to have an actual bank branch that you can visit, and through which you can speak to the relevant managers and bank tellers.

-Alternatively, if you’re always moving in and out of the country, you might want to consider switching to a Multi-Currency Account (MCA).
+Alternatively, if you’re always moving in and out of the country, you might want to consider switching to a Multi-Currency Account (MCA) like the DBS Multi-Currency Autosave or the HSBC Global Everyday Account.
 This can save you the cost of having to make a lot of currency conversions.

 7. Your bank doesn’t seem to value the relationship